jaanvi-bajaj/jaanvi-bajaj/README.md

 <td width="50%" valign="top">

 #### 🍎 &nbsp;Smart Fruit Profiling
 Point a camera at a piece of fruit and it tells you what it is, how ripe it is, and roughly how many calories you're about to eat.
 Built for agriculture and retail sorting.
-This is the one the paper came from.
+This is the project the paper came from.

 <sub>`32 classes` · `13,000 images` · **`mAP50 = 0.963`**</sub>